BMCARDONA/bmcardona.github.io/_posts/2023-04-05-helpful-items.md

 - Laptop

 #### Advice
-- Use a fan to drown out white noise.
-Alternatively, play [white noise](https://open.spotify.com/track/5UBonaClAZVfzxJNn8nnhh?si=574507e8b3744f00) on a streaming service.
-(If you choose the latter, make sure to enable an unending loop.)
+- Use a fan to drown out surrounding noise.
+Alternatively, play [white noise](https://open.spotify.com/track/5UBonaClAZVfzxJNn8nnhh?si=574507e8b3744f00) on the streaming service of your choice.
+(If the latter, be sure to enable an unending loop.)
 - Place alarm clock out of arms reach.
 - Don't use social media (that includes YouTube and Reddit).
 See [The Social Dilemma](https://www.netflix.com/title/81254224).